Welcome to another episode of The Life Coach School Podcast, my friends!

 Don’t miss this opportunity to learn about this powerful tool that takes all of my teachings about weight loss and puts it in a simple quick-start process that will help you recognize anything that’s not in alignment with what you want for the long term.

-If you join Self Coaching Scholars, you will get an Urge Jar and The Life Coach School Food Journal to help you with this process.
+If you join Get Coached, you will get an Urge Jar and The Life Coach School Food Journal to help you with this process.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!